-(2) Where, in the opinion of the Commission, any matter proposed to be dealt with in guidelines or by an amendment has become urgent, the Commission shall proceed to issue the guidelines or amendments, without following the process referred to in sub-section (1), which guidelines shall be effective for ninety business days, unless replaced by guidelines made pursuant to sub-section (1).
+- (2) Where, in the opinion of the Commission, any matter proposed to be dealt with in guidelines or by an amendment has become urgent, the Commission shall proceed to issue the guidelines or amendments, without following the process referred to in subsection (1), which guidelines shall be effective for ninety business days, unless replaced by guidelines made pursuant to subsection (1). - 155.-(1) In addition to any specific provisions elsewhere in securities laws the Minister may, on the recommendation of the Commission, make regulations necessary or expedient for carrying out the purposes of securities laws and giving effect to the functions and responsibilities of the Commission.

-155. Regulations.
+Regulations.